 The system works like this.

-Step 1: You answer a question from a question bank.
+Step 1: Answer a question from a question bank.
 If you get the answer wrong, read the explanation.
 Then write down in your notebook the part of the explanation that describes why the correct answer is correct.
 This process helps to identify your unknown unknowns.
 Subsequently, if there is any other information that you did not know or somewhat knew, record it as well in your notebook under the same topic.

-Step 2: Start each study session by reviewing your notebook which contains the key knowledge that was previously unknown or weakly known by you.
-As you do more questions you are going to get questions wrong on topics already recorded in your notebook.
-For example, if you answer a question incorrectly on which age group most commonly gets de Quervain tendinopathy you’ll record in your notebook something like de Quervain tendinopathy: Epidemiology includes women between 30–50 yrs old and postpartum.
-Two weeks later you can’t name the diagnostic test characterized by thumb flexion and ulnar deviation of the wrist, you should go back through your notebook to find your first entry on de Quervain tendinopathy and add the Finkelstein test as the way to diagnose the condition.
+Step 2: Start each study session by reviewing your notebook that contains your unknown unknowns.
+As you do more questions, you will get questions wrong on topics already recorded in your notebook.
+For example, if you answer a question incorrectly on which age group most commonly gets de Quervain tendinopathy, you’ll record in your notebook something like “de Quervain Tendinopathy: Epidemiology includes women between 30–50 yrs old and postpartum.”
+Two weeks later, if you can’t name the diagnostic test characterized by thumb flexion and ulnar deviation of the wrist, you should go back through your notebook to find your first entry on “de Quervain tendinopathy” and add the “Finkelstein test” as the way to diagnose the condition.
 While we are on the topic, here is a cheat sheet for de Quervain tendinopathy.

-With the Family Medicine Certification exam around the corner, now is the perfect time to begin this system.
+With the Family Medicine Board Certification Exam around the corner, now is the perfect time to begin this system.
 It leaves time for adjustment and plenty of time to accumulate your unknown unknowns.